Kilmarnock supporters hope protests force chairman out

 Those supporting the action realised that it could put the club into administration but argued that such drastic action could be necessary to force the changes they want.

 "As an association, we are not going to go down that route, but personally I am going to do it," said Armour, who thought the club's bank, HBOS, would be taking note of the fans' feelings.

 "I don't think it would take much to force the club into administration."

 A lone voice suggested that club chairman Johnston's regime could be viewed as a success for reducing the debt from £14m to £10m.

 However, Armour argued that this was only a result of the chairman downsizing the club and cited late payment of bills to local businesses as examples of cash-flow problems.

-The meeting came hours after Johnston revealed that former Blackburn Rovers manager Henning Berg had been interviewed for the managerial vacancy.
+The meeting came hours after Johnston revealed that former Blackburn Rovers manager for the managerial vacancy.

 "If he brings in a high-profile manager like Henning Berg and announces some high-profile signings, we should just realise it is a diversionary tactic," Armour insisted.

 The association chairman stressed that Shiels' departure had simply galvanised ill-feeling that already existed towards Johnston.

 A poll by the association of 600 fans found that 76% backed the management team before their departure, but 62% did not think Johnston's regime was acting in the best interests of the club.